odanylevskyi/currency-fair-task/README.md

 - All data was saved in Redis DB

 ###Message Consumption - Hard
-I have chosen Redis DB to save posted data as Redis has good performance characteristics.
+I have chosen Redis DB to save posted data.
+Redis has good performance characteristics.
-All messages are saved in `messages` hSet(hash set). hSet gives constant time complexity for saving and retrieving data from Redis.
+All messages are saved in `messages` hSet (hash set). hSet gives constant time complexity for saving and retrieving data from Redis.
-All saved messages can be processed one a day, hour, etc. and saved in, for example, MySQL/MariaDB to use it in future.
+All saved messages can be processed daily, hourly, etc. and saved in, for example, MySQL/MariaDB to use it in future.
 Data limitation: you can send as many data as you can.
 The only limitation is characteristics of the server.
 To protect server from unauthorized data was decided to use tokens.
 You can use the next tokens for testing:
 ```